moomoolive/zakhaarif-launcher/README.md

 - 📱 Cross-platform - if you have a browser, you can play
 - 📥 Instant Play - no download required to start playing, jump straight in
-- 📦 First-Class Mods - everything is implemented as mod (even the core game code!), meaning it's easy-peasy to make mods
+- 📦 First-Class Mods - everything is implemented as a mod (even the core game code!), meaning it's easy-peasy to make mods
 - 🌐 Web Technologies - made with HTML, CSS, JS, and WASM